-Through the execution of the Review Plan and assessment and testing of the control environment, the information system, control procedures and compliance attitude, the audit team members have gained reasonable assurance that TECH has operated the electricity generation plant and transmission in a reliable manner and provided a good level of service to the large use customers.
+Through the execution of the Review Plan and assessment and testing of the control environment, the information system, control procedures and compliance attitude, the audit team members have gained reasonable assurance that GPPL has operated the electricity generation plant, distribution and supply services in a reliable manner and provided a good level of service to the single customer.

-The review found that TECH has established an adequate control environment for ongoing compliance in respect of the asset management system.
+The review found that GPPL has established an adequate control environment for ongoing compliance in respect of the asset management system and has a generally effective asset management system.

-For the review period from 1 November 2018 to 30 June 2022, the electricity supply service provided under the Electricity Integrated Regional Licence is considered to be operated with a professional and comprehensive approach.
+For the review period from 1 July 2018 to 30 June 2022, the electricity supply service provided under the Electricity Generation, Distribution and Retail Licences is considered to be operated with a professional and comprehensive approach.